Srushti24/Smart-Brain-API/smart-brain-api-master/smart-brain-api-master/README.md

-his is the api for the smartbrain project using nodejs and expressjs
+This is the api for the smartbrain project using nodejs and expressjs

 This api consists of end points such as